CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task2.md

 ### 1.1 Enhancement Stage
 :::info
-You can adapt and modify the baseline **enhancement** script or make your script.
+You can adapt and modify the baseline **enhancement** script or make your own script.
 :::

-Your task is to process the music in such a way that improves the music quality.
+Your task is to process the music in such a way that improves the reproduced quality of the music.
-For this, you have access to the car speed, which gives an estimation of the power spectrum of the noise but not the noise signal itself, so this is not a noise cancellation task.
+For this, you have access to the car speed and other metadata, which gives an estimation of the power spectrum of the noise.
+You don't have the noise signal itself, so this is not a noise cancellation task.

 #### 1.1.1 Dataset